 If you are wondering how often you should post on Twitter for your business, my networking group posts at least three times a week, and we do retweets the rest of the time.
 Anytime I am on Twitter and I see tweets from my friends, I hit the retweet button to give the tweet a boost.

 Twitter can be a toxic place, which brings me to the disclaimer I added at the beginning of this article.
-I have used Twitter for my business since 2008, and over that time, I have found that does a reasonable job of getting traffic to my website.
-Whether or not that will continue in the future is yet to be determined, but I hope that it will continue to give me and my handmade artist friends a place to share our wares and make some sales.
+I have used Twitter for my business since 2008, and over that time, I have found that it does a reasonable job of getting traffic to my website.
+Whether or not that will continue in the future is yet to be determined, but I hope that it will still give me and my handmade artist friends a place to share our wares and make some sales.

 There are a lot of books on Twitter available, but if you want to really delve into marketing, this might be the book for you.
 It is an older book, so it won’t take into consideration the current 240 character limit and it is only available in paperback, but the marketing principles and the actual platform are the same.
 Check it out for yourself.